FreeBeings-io/hive-dex/README.md

 docker run -d -p 8080:8080 --env-file .env hive-dex
 ```

-To reset the database on startup, set the `RESET` variable to true.
+To reset the database on startup, set the `RESET` variable to `true`.